LeoVS09/asqa/answer/README.md

-# Asqa / Search
+# Asqa / Answer

-Search engine based on NN for Asqa solution.
+Service which can answer on questions by given context, based on DNN.

 ## Technology References